Help - Maintaining your approvals - Radiation Assurance

 Submission

 You'll then need to wait for the Radiation Assurance review to take place.
-Once you receive the amended CRE and MPE reviews in the Research Exposure Form you'll be able to update Part B Section 3, obtain the necessary authorisations and proceed to submit this part of the IRAS Form alongside your amendment to the REC and the ARSAC (where required).
+Once you receive the amended CRE and MPE reviews in the Research Exposure Form you'll be able to update Part B Section 3, obtain the necessary authorisations and proceed to submit this part of the IRAS Form alongside your modification to the REC and the ARSAC (where required).

-As Radiation Assurance occurs before regulatory approval submission, the documents should be sent by email to radiation.assurance@hra.nhs.uk with the email subject “IRAS ID xxxxxx - New change/amendment submission for Radiation Assurance”.
+As Radiation Assurance occurs before regulatory approval submission, the documents should be sent by email to

 Back to the top